istrib/vuex-typescript/README.md

             const totalAfterDiscount = await callServer(totalBeforeDiscount, discount);
             commitSetTotalAmount(context, totalAfterDiscount);
         },
+		...
     },
 };

 // This is where the vuex-typescript specific stuff begins:
 //
-// We want to expose a static functions which will call get, dispatch or commit method
+// We want to expose static functions which will call get, dispatch or commit method
 // on a store instance taking correct type of payload (or getter signature).
 // Instead of writing these "store accessor" functions by hand, we use set of higher-order
 // functions provided by vuex-typescript.
 These functions will produce statically typed